my-first-pr/hacktoberfest-2018/CONTRIBUTING.md

 ### Your name on the README.md

-* Add your name and description to the README.md using this example:
+* Add your name and description to the README.md using this example :

 ```
 ### My Name